-Much of the School's research has a significant impact on both society and commerce.
+Much of the Department's research has a significant impact on both society and commerce.

 Sometimes such research can provide benefits in a relatively short time, but more commonly the impact only becomes evident after many years of detailed studies.
 These examples have been chosen to illustrate our research across a broad area of endeavour.

-Researchers from the School of Materials have helped Rolls-Royce strengthen their fan blades through laser shock peening treatment.
+Researchers from the Department of Materials have helped Rolls-Royce strengthen their fan blades through laser shock peening treatment.

 A research team involving Manchester helped Rolls-Royce develop friction welding techniques now used in their modern engines.